cep21/gotemplate/README.md

 `go mod verify` to check your dependencies.
 The build process uses `-mod=readonly` to ensure your CI checks the `go.mod` file for missing dependencies.

-THe [go.sum](./go.sum) file is checked into the repository to verify your downloaded dependencies continue to match and aren't changed from under you.
+The [go.sum](./go.sum) file is checked into the repository to verify your downloaded dependencies continue to match and aren't changed from under you.

 # License